mlaursen/react-md/packages/theme/README.md

 ## Documentation

-Full usage and documentation can be found on the main documentation site at the [buttons page](https://react-md.dev/packages/buttons), but there will be a few examples in this README.
+Full usage and documentation can be found on the main documentation site at the [theme page](https://react-md.dev/packages/theme), but there will be a few examples in this README.

 <!-- DOCS_REMOVE_END -->